How to Get Your Puppy to Sleep Through the Night

-The best and swiftest way to remedy crying behavior is simply to disregard it all together.
+The best and swiftest way to remedy crying behavior is simply to disregard it altogether.
 While it might make for a frustrating week or so, eventually, your dog will come to understand that crying is not rewarded, and nighttime is bedtime.

 10. Plan for Distractions.

-Getting your puppy to sleep through the night is an uphill battle – there’s no two ways about it.
+Getting your puppy to sleep through the night is an uphill battle – there are no two ways about it.
 Just remember: You are following these steps for the benefit of the long term.

 While it might at times feel like these steps are ineffective, they are, in fact, gradually working in the background.
 Trust the method, stand firm in your resolve, and within just a few, short weeks, your puppy will be snoozing peacefully…and so will you!

 To read more of our dog articles, CLICK HERE!